ShannonPlatform/shannon-platform/README.md

 pip install shannon_platform
 ```

-## requierments
+## requirements
 to support bluetooth I have used the BluePy library which supports only linux. if you are considering to run this project on any OS other than Linux, you need to refactor `bluetooth.py` file.

 ## how arduino device can join the network?
 arduino devices can connect to the system using serial ports or BLE protocol. the arduino device considered as a network routers.
-Inside the arduino code you can define diffrent devices that connect to arduino using I/O pins.
+Inside the arduino code you can define different devices that connect to arduino using I/O pins.

 Every I/O command is two byte data.
 The first byte defines the id of the device and the second byte defines the data that must transfer.
 The first four bits of id-byte (first byte) defines the type of device. to see list of available device types check the device type section.